FilipeMCruz/sensae-console/docs/req/README.md

 # Functional Requirements

-This section defines the functionalities and operations that the system supports.
+This section defines the functionalities and operations that the system supports as of the current version.

+Current version:

+- `system` : `0.6.0`

 ## Actors